okyeron/fates/hardware/Build.md

 ## Fates 1.8+ Build

+This is an intermediate to advanced build.
+If you've not soldered a TSSOP chip before (the DAC), this build may be challenging.
+Seek assistance if possible.

 Everything is marked on the pcb, but if you need help, please see below for parts placement

 ### DAC